apetkau/microbial-informatics-2014/orthomcl-tutorial/README.md

 [![orthmcl-summary.jpg](orthomcl-summary.jpg)](http://genome.cshlp.org/content/13/9/2178/F1.expansion.html)

 The first step involves performing BLAST of every gene against every other gene.
 The reciprocal best matches between genes are found.
-These are sent through further processing and used to generate a graph of all genes linked up by there similarity scores.
+These are sent through further processing and used to generate a graph of all genes linked up by their similarity scores.
 The graph is sent through the software, [mcl](http://micans.org/mcl/), which detects clusters of similar scoring genes within the graph.
 These clusters are printed out to a file and can be interpreted as the most likely sets of orthologs or paralogs.

 Due to the complexity of running OrthoMCL, this tutorial will use the [OrthoMCL Pipeline](https://github.com/apetkau/orthomcl-pipeline) to help automate this process.
 There are still a number of steps that must be performed which are listed below.